 Applicants are advised of what documents are needed and when during the hiring process.

 The process takes approximately eight to ten weeks, depending on your rank on the eligibility list and factors in your background.
 Read more about the hiring process for the Flower Mound Police Department.

-Generally three trips are necessary.
-One trip is for the initial testing, the second for the Preliminary Background Interview & Oral Review Board, and the third for the polygraph, psychological, and medical / drug screen.
+Generally two trips are necessary.
+One is for the 2000 Meter Row Evaluation, Preliminary Interview and Oral Review Board.
+The second is for the polygraph, psychological, and medical / drug screen.
 Contact us at 972.874.3330 for more information.